Sibicle/acci-eng/content/2021-04-06-repair-macbook-hinge/index.md

 ## bonus

-I don't know why this always happens to me, but here is my laptop from 2005.
+I don't know why this always happens to me, but here is my "custom" :raised_eyebrow: space-gray laptop from 2005.
 I think the screw is a rather more elegant solution that what appears to be electrical tape, don't you?

 {{
   img(